syncfusion-content/javascript-docs/js/Diagram/BPMN-Shapes.md

 ### Message

-A Message flow shows the flow of messages between two Participents.A message flow is repesented by dashed line.The type of message are as follows.
+A Message flow shows the flow of messages between two Participents.A message flow is represented by dashed line.The type of message are as follows.

 * InitiatingMessage
 * NonInitiatingMessage